Rl16193/Stock_Analysis/README.md

 # Stock_Analysis

+Use VBA to write a code Which will help in performing automated analysis on the stock options

 ## Overview

 Steve's parent has asked him to invest their money in stock.
 They wanted to invest in DAQO stocks but initial analysis showed that these stocks might not be a good investment.